dimagi/commcare-hq/docs/messaging/sms_backends.rst

 SMS Backends
 ============

-We have one SMS Backend per SMS Gateway that we make available.
+We have one SMS Backend class per SMS Gateway that we make available.

-SMS Backends are defined by creating a new directory under corehq.messaging.smsbackends, and the code for each backend has two main parts:
+SMS Backends are defined by creating a new directory under `corehq.messaging.smsbackends <https://github.com/dimagi/commcare-hq/blob/master/corehq/messaging/smsbackends>`_, and the code for each backend has two main parts:

-* The outbound part of the backend which is represented by a class that subclasses SQLSMSBackend (corehq.apps.sms.models).
+* The outbound part of the backend which is represented by a class that subclasses `corehq.apps.sms.models.SQLSMSBackend <https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/sms/models.py>`_

-* The inbound part of the backend which is represented by a view that subclasses NewIncomingBackendView (corehq.apps.sms.views).
+* The inbound part of the backend which is represented by a view that subclasses `corehq.apps.sms.views.NewIncomingBackendView <https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/sms/views.py>`_

 Outbound